 The main themes through this Postmodern TEFL blog, to sum up, have been to situate TEFL within a multi-disciplinary, pluralist world in which voices question established, modernist precepts.
 And modernist precepts are based upon the scientific rationality of the enlightenment.
 However, applying these modernist precepts to rationalizing societies (e.g. August Comte’s ‘positivism’) reduces societies and human interactions to ‘atomized’ building blocks and ignores human agency (moods, reflections, motivations, actions etc.).
 Therein lies the origin, the critique, and philosophical roots of postmodern thought.

 Immanuel Kant’s ‘Critique of Pure Reason’ (1781), in attacking empiricism (the view that knowledge in obtained only through the senses), early on established a reaction to this modernist viewpoint.
 Kant’s work was then quickly followed by other philosophers holding non-science based, ‘anti-positivist’ viewpoints – in particular the German philosophers.
 These alternative, more ‘humanist’ viewpoints (some of whom have been explored within this blog), steered the way to modern day postmodernism.
 Postmodernism is, therefore, not solely a late 20th century phenomena.
-Its roots stretch back centuries.
+Its roots stretch back centuries – even millennia, if we consider pre-Socratic thought as a starting point, which some do.
 Furthermore, the viewpoints of postmodernists, in standing opposed to the viewpoints of empirical modernists, are relevant to the teaching of English as a foreign language.
 This, I argue, through the blog articles.
 Grammar rules and structures belong to the domain of modernists.
 Students learning them are human beings with human concerns, experiences, behaviours and aspirations.
 My blogs on empathy, phenomenology, and second language identity crises, amongst others, bring this to light.

 My arguments hold no great recognition within the world of TEFL.
-There may be several reasons for this – badly written texts, overly philosophical concepts, barking up the wrong tree (or barking mad!), my ‘every-day teacher’ status within the profession etc. But I keep them published on-line and maybe, one day, people may think – ‘hey, didn’t I read about this somewhere before ?’
+There may be several reasons for this – badly written texts, overly philosophical concepts, barking up the wrong tree (or barking mad!), my ‘every-day teacher’ status within the profession, neither pulpit nor podium etc. But I keep them published on-line and maybe, one day, people may think – ‘hey, didn’t I read about this somewhere before ?’
 Well, I can dream, can’t I?

 But postmodernism welcomes a multitude of perspectives – and for me, the more challenging the perspective the better.
 Within the blogs contemporary postmodern thinkers are mentioned and cited.
 However, although not ‘postmodernists’ as such, I go out by mentioning Christopher Hitchens (who actually called postmodernism ‘mumbo-jumbo’), Naomi Klein and Jared Diamond: All dig deep and shake roots.